Skip to content

 0x332 Compiler

-Syntactic analysis is the process of analyzing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
+Syntactic analysis is the process of analyzing a string of symbols (or tokens), either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.

 Shift-Reduce